BRAZIL – GOAIS, MINAS GERAIS WEST & BRAZILIA

 Historic Centre of the Town of Goiás you otta go here

-Cora Coralina House, In the NM House and Biographical Museums series, this house was originally built in the 1770s.
+In the NM House and Biographical Museums series, this house was originally built in the 1770s.
 Born Ana Lins do Guimaraes Petsoto (1889-1985), she used the pseudonym Cora Coralina and moved into this house in 1956.
 She was a famous Brazilian poet who received many medals and awards.
-The house is just as she left it with original appliances, furniture, photographs, and her clothing.
+The house is just as she left it with its original appliances, furniture, photographs, and her clothing.
 The backyard is a verdant garden.
 10 BR

 Festivals: Goiás: Fogaréu.
-Early December to Mid January.
+Early December to mid-January.

-I found out the bus schedule for Goiania at 10:30 with buses leaving at 10:40 and 3 pm.
+The bus schedule for Goiania at 10:30 with buses leaving at 10:40 and 3 pm.
 So I killed time and walked the 1.1 km up to the bus station.

 The bus took a long 2 1/2 hours to reach Goiania.
 Don’t get off at the small stop on the west side of the city but wait for the Rodoviaria to disembark.
 It has a huge number of bus companies and adjoins a large mall.
 I ate a great burger at Burger King and walked the 1 km to my hostel, Zampollo (60 BR for a private room).
 We had another torrential downpour in the evening.
 This is the rainy season in Brazil.

-Goiânia has its origins as a planned city, founded on October 24, 1933, to serve as the new state capital and administrative center.
-Brasília is located about 200 kilometers (120 miles) from Goiânia.
-The city is an important economic hub of the region and is considered a strategic center for such areas as industry, medicine, fashion, and agriculture.
+Goiânia was a planned city, founded in 1933, to serve as the new state capital and administrative center.
+Brasília is 200 kilometres away.
+The city is an important economic hub of the region for industry, medicine, fashion, and agriculture.
 Goiânia has previously been described as having the largest green area per inhabitant in Brazil and the second-most in the world, after Edmonton, Alberta, Canada.
 With rapid population growth and urban expansion, satellite imagery shows the majority of the green area is now at the periphery of its sprawling city limits, and the per-capita green area claim may need to be reviewed.

 The first state capital, Vila Boa (today City of Goiás), had been chosen when the economy was based on gold extraction.
 Later, when cattle-raising and agriculture came to dominate the state’s development, the old capital was considered remote.